Theory of robust quantum many-body scars in long-range interacting systems: Numerical analysis

 In the limit $\alpha=0$ the Hamiltonian conserves the collective spin size $[\hat H_{\alpha=0}, \hat {\mathbf{S}}^2 ]=0$ and hence $\delta_S = L/2-S$ is an exact quantum number.
 The energy spectrum forms unequally spaced towers (\emph{Peres lattice}~\cite{peres1984new}) labelled by $\delta_S$ -- the horizontal rows in Fig.~\ref{fig_stable_L18}a1.
 The degeneracy of the eigenspaces increases exponentially with $\delta_S$, i.e., as the collective spin size gets smaller.
 The so-called \emph{Dicke manifold}~\cite{dicke1954coherence} spanned by the $L+1$ non-degenerate eigenstates with maximum collective spin size $\delta_S=0$ is the permutationally symmetric subspace.
 This tower of eigenstates corresponds to the large orange dots in the figure.
 Their bipartite entanglement entropy is known to scale logarithmically with system size, i.e., $S_{L/2}\sim \ln L$, away from the edges of the spectrum~\cite{latorre2005entanglement}.
-The fully polarized state $|\Uparrow\rangle$ has non-vanishing overlap with them only.
-Note that some states are missing in the plot due to our symmetry restrictions\footnote{Let us recall that we diagonalize the Hamiltonian in the symmetry sector $I=1$ (symmetric under reflection about the middle of the spectrum) and $k=0$ (translation invariant).
-For this reason, there are only $L/2+1$ collective states $\ket N$ rather than $L+1$, and we do not access states with $\langle \hat\delta_S\rangle=1$, which possess only non-zero momentum (cf. the discussion in Sec.~\ref{subsec_bosonlabelling} below).}.
+The fully polarized state $|\Rightarrow\rangle$ has non-vanishing overlap with them only.
+Note that some states are missing in the plot due to our symmetry restrictions\footnote{{Let us recall that we diagonalize the Hamiltonian in the symmetry sector $I=1$ (reflection-symmetric about the center of the chain) and $K=0$ (translationally invariant).
+For this reason, there are only $L/2+1$ collective states $\ket N$ rather than $L+1$, and we do not access states with $\langle \hat\delta_S\rangle=1$, which have non-zero momentum (cf. the discussion in Sec.~\ref{subsec_bosonlabelling} below).}}.